 Intimately tied to materials and assembly, architecture inherently combines disparate elements and parts.
 Over time, designers continuously explore new construction methods through unique building techniques.
 Exploring contemporary forms and spatial organizations presented by new material assemblies, architects have been able to create novel experiences that push practice forward.
 Nowhere is this more prevalent than with the innovative use of wood.

-Today, timber construction is used to tie buildings to their contexts and historic building traditions.
-Experiencing a resurgence in popularity due to advances in adhesives, insulation and processing, timber architecture is increasingly made with careful detailing and craft.
-The following collection showcases stacked timber façades and their organic, warm character.
+Today, timber construction often blends historic building traditions with new forms and detailing.
+Thanks to advances in adhesives, insulation and processing, stacked timber architecture — evoking the rustic wood cabins of old — is experiencing a modern resurgence.
+The following collection showcases stacked timber façades which celebrate the organic, warm character of this timeless material.
 Largely built within secluded, natural sites, the projects explore relationships between exterior envelopes, timber framing and the surrounding landscape.

 Designed as a poetic space and “folie,” the flake house was created as a nomadic wooden shelter.
 Broken into two halves, the project was made to recall broken branches while establishing an unexpected entry sequence.